 OSDS Interim programme for academic staff

-During the current home working period face-to-face development activities have been suspended, but there is still a range of professional development opportunities available to support academic staff.
+While pandemic-related restrictions apply we will not be deliverig any face-to-face development activities, but there is still a range of professional development opportunities available to support academic staff.

 The aim is to provide a community of support, some sense of normality, continuity of learning and time and space to focus on those areas of research and career development which can be continued whilst working from home.